Telefonica/node-express-metrics/README.md

 app.listen(3000);
 ```

-After launching the previous server, each HTTP request generates 2 log entries to trace the request and response:
+After launching the previous server, each HTTP request generates 2 log entries to trace the request and response and another log entry with the metrics information:

 ```json
 {"time":"2015-07-08T20:31:25.210Z","lvl":"INFO","corr":"7a051a2b-e3e8-4625-a680-1ae30105cdda","trans":"7a051a2b-e3e8-4625-a680-1ae30105cdda","op":"test","msg":"Request from 127.0.0.1: GET /version"}